rolonicArk/simpleArk/README.md

 ## An Ark

-An ark is a sorted map of rolons, keyed by the UUID which identifies each rolon.
+An ark is a collection of rolons, each with a unique UUID which does not change over time.
+A UUID then establishes the identity of a rolon.

+The ark is updated by processing a series of transactions, where each transaction creates or modifies one or more rolons.

 ## A Rolon

+There are 3 types of rolons: application rolons, journal entries and indexes.

-A rolon is a sorted map of rolon values, keyed by the type 1 UUID which identifies the journal entry which created that value.
-The last value in the map is the current value of the rolon.
+A rolon is a sorted map of values, ordered by time.
+Each rolon value is keyed by a type-1 UUID (timestamp), which is also the UUID of the transaction that created the value and the UUID of the journal entry used to record how the transaction was processed.

+Type-4 UUID's (random) is used for application rolons while type-5 UUID's (text) are used for index rolons.

 ## A Rolon Value